 In most U.S. states, public college and university tuition and fees are set by public governing boards, often appointed by the governor.
 In setting the tuition and fee rate, these public officials weigh many factors, including institutional budget needs, available student aid, state investment levels, and consumer ability to pay.
 At the end of the day, the issue comes to a vote.

 The Trustee Votes Project, which has been initiated as a pilot in Virginia, takes available (but often hard to decipher) public data from each institution on the tuition and fee votes of its board members.
-This database allows anyone to track the public votes of public officials in Virginia who vote on tuition and fee, including board member identification, affiliated institution, vote, percentage change in tuition rate, and appointing governor.
+This database allows anyone to track the public votes of public officials in Virginia who vote on tuition and fee rates, including board member identification, affiliated institution, vote, percentage change in tuition rate, and appointing governor.

 The Trustee Votes Project seeks to help restore public trust in higher education institutions by increasing transparency and strengthen institutional governance through stakeholder participation in decision making that affects consumers.
 Central to these objectives is public understanding of who makes decisions related to tuition and fees and what was decided.

 The “Change” column indicates the annual percent increase of tuition and total mandatory fees for full-time, in-state undergraduates according to the State Council of Higher Education for Virginia.
 The annual increase compares an academic year to the previous academic year.

 Although the University of Virginia’s College at Wise is a public state university, its board is not appointed by the governor.
 Furthermore, its tuition rate is officially set by the University of Virginia Board of Visitors.
 Therefore, individual votes of the UVA College at Wise board have not been posted.